The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Data Arrangement Effects on Zero-Shot Generalization

-We have demonstrated that zero-shot generalization occurs at the early stage during instruction tuning.
-However, the reasons why models can achieve noteworthy generalization during this phase await investigation.
-The model receives only a limited amount of supervised data during this phase.
+The model receives only a limited amount of data at the early stage of instruction tuning.
 Therefore, despite the scarcity, these data ought to play a significant role in facilitating generalization.
-With this intuition, we investigate the impact of exposure to different training data permutations during the early stage of instruction tuning.
+Guided by this intuition, we conduct a pilot study to explore the impact of exposure to different training data arrangements from a temporal perspective.

-\textbf{Data and Settings.} We apply 1600 Flan-mini training tasks to get a series of instruction-tuned checkpoints and evaluate them on various Flan-mini unseen tasks.
-Please refer to~\Cref{apdx_b:diff_dist_settings} for more details.
-Specifically, we examine the following three training data permutations: \begin{itemize}[topsep=0pt, partopsep=1pt, leftmargin=12pt, itemsep=0pt] \item \textbf{Round-robin}: We employ round-robin scheduling to disperse training tasks as much as possible.
-Consequently, the model iterates over one data point from each task every 100 training steps. \item \textbf{Cluster}: We arrange all data from each task together, resulting in task-level clusters throughout the entire training dataset.
-Consequently, the model trains on 8 new tasks every 10 steps. \item \textbf{Random}: We randomly shuffle all training data as a baseline for comparison. \end{itemize}
+\textbf{Data and Settings.} We apply 1600 Flan-mini training tasks to get a series of instruction-tuned checkpoints and evaluate them on various unseen test tasks in Flan-mini.
+As shown in \Cref{fig:exp_settings_1}, we examine the following three training data arrangements: \begin{itemize}[topsep=-2pt, partopsep=0pt, leftmargin=12pt, itemsep=-1pt, parsep=0pt] \item \textbf{Round Robin}: We select one data point from each task to form a data batch, ensuring that training tasks are evenly distributed. \item \textbf{Cluster}: We arrange all data from each task together, resulting in task-level clusters throughout the entire training dataset. \item \textbf{Random}: We randomly shuffle all training data as a baseline for comparison. \end{itemize}

-\textbf{Results.} Different training data permutations entail different loss curve patterns.
-As shown in~\Cref{fig:pick_cluster}, the pattern of random and round-robin scheduling is similar due to round-robin being an extreme form of data shuffling.
-However, cluster scheduling differs largely from both.
-At certain steps during the instruction tuning, there exists a sudden decrease in average loss across different test tasks.
-This further highlights that leveraging a relatively small amount of data may induce a substantial drop in the average loss, thus causing a great impact on zero-shot generalization.
+\textbf{Results.} Training data arrangements lead to distinct loss curve patterns.
+As shown in~\Cref{fig:pick_cluster}, random and round-robin scheduling produce similar patterns, with round-robin being an extreme form of shuffling.
+In contrast, cluster scheduling shows significant differences, including sudden drops in average loss at specific steps during instruction tuning.
+This demonstrates that leveraging a small subset of data can induce substantial loss reduction, and the same test task may exhibit varying generalization behaviors under different data arrangements.